kentregs/mynt-cadetship-docker-repo/README.md

 ---

 # Additional notes:
-The model training was performed in a GPU-accelerated Kaggle notebook and may be seen in **'mynt-cadetship-docker-repo/final-project/model training files/bee-vs-wasp-ntbk.ipynb'**
+The model training was performed in a GPU-accelerated Jupyter notebook on Kaggle and may be seen in **'mynt-cadetship-docker-repo/final-project/model training files/bee-vs-wasp-ntbk.ipynb'**